bhumikanaik126/APS-Portfolio/README.md

 Thus, this project synthesizes the APS course content into a cohesive set of practical solutions inspired by Google’s real-time challenges.

----

-Would you like me to move on to structuring the **first business case (Search Ranking System)** or would you prefer a visual diagram showing how all cases are connected to Google products first?